-Whether you want to commemorate a family moment, organize your memories from a special trip, or create a vehicle to show your work, a photo book is an attractive and sophisticated way to showcase your photography.
-The Book module delivers everything you need to create stylish books that can be uploaded directly from Lightroom for printing through the on-demand book vendor Blurb, or exported to PDF and printed on your own printer.
+Whether you want to commemorate a family milestone, frame your memories from a special trip, or put together a photographic package for a client, a photo book is an attractive and sophisticated way to showcase your work.
+The Book module, new in Lightroom 4, delivers everything you need to create stylish book designs that can be uploaded directly from Lightroom for printing through the on-demand book vendor Blurb, or exported to PDF and printed on your own printer.

 Setting up a photo book

 In the work area, you may or may not see photos already placed in page layouts, depending on whether you’ve already experimented with the Book module’s tools and controls.
 You can start this project by clearing the layout and setting up the workspace so that we’re all on the same page.

 - Click the Clear Book button in the header bar across the top of the work area.
 If you don’t see the header bar, choose View > Show Header Bar.

 - In the Book Settings panel at the top of the right panel group, choose Blurb from the Book menu and make sure that the Size, Cover, Paper Type, and Logo Page are set to Standard Landscape, Hardcover Image Wrap, Premium Lustre, and On, respectively.
 The estimated price of printing the book at the current settings is displayed at the bottom of the Book Settings panel.

 - If it’s not already selected, click the Multi-Page View button at the far left of the Toolbar at the bottom of the work area.
 In the View menu, disable Show Info Overlay.

 - Choose Book > Book Preferences.
 Examine the options; you can choose whether photos are zoomed to fit their image cells or cropped to fit them, toggle the Autofill feature for new books, and set your preferences for text behaviors.
 Leave the settings at the defaults and close the Book Preferences dialog box.